 The advert will state a closing date for applications.
 Once this date has passed, the bishop's office or patron circulates applications to the parish representatives and, if required, there is a process of shortlisting prior to interviews.
 There may be only one suitable applicant, in which case the decision may be to go ahead with the interview or to consider re-advertising.
-Sometimes something in the profile or advert may need tweaking to make the post more attractive.
+Sometimes something in the profile or advert may need tweaking to make the post more attractive but please note that the Church Times does not usually allow such changes to be made without extra cost.